jarmupb/upbthesis_LaTeX/readme.md

 title: UPB LaTeX template
 logo: [./img/logoUPB_3.png]
-description: [This repository contains LaTeX classes (.cls) for writing your thesis at UPB]
+description: This repository contains LaTeX classes (.cls) for writing your thesis at UPB

+---

 # LaTeX templates for writing theses at Universidad Pontificia Bolivariana